grafana/metrictank/docs/metadata.md

 ### Elasticseach-Idx

 The Elasticseach-Idx stores extends the Memory-Idx to provide persistent storage of the MetricDefinitions.
-At startup, the internal memory index is rebuilt from all metricDefinitions that have been stored in cassandra.
+At startup, the internal memory index is rebuilt from all metricDefinitions that have been stored in Elasticsearch.
 Metrictank won’t be considered ready (be able to ingest metrics or handle searches) until the index has been completely rebuilt.
-The rebuild can take a few minutes if there are a large number of metricDefinitions stored in cassandra.
+The rebuild can take a few minutes if there are a large number of metricDefinitions stored in Elasticsearch.

 Metrictank will initialize ES with the needed schema/mapping settings.